 Essentially, this is information that we have about the coffee that we are buying and so we want to share it with you.
 We’ll publish cupping scores for each and every coffee that we buy from now on.
 When you see these scores, you can be sure of a couple of things:

 We have no intention of adopting anything like the ‘we only stock coffee which scores over 86’ stance.
 Why? - well, because we have tasted plenty of coffee that has scored lower and we’ve enjoyed it.
-We’re not going to turn down a coffee that we love simply because it falls short of an arbitrary number.

 So, you can expect a range of coffee from us, just as we’ve always tried to do.
 From those solid and comforting beans, all the way through to the fruity bangers and the rare/exotic lots.